 Dog bites happen frequently.
-According to the Center for Disease Control (CDC), 4,500,000 dog bites occur each year.
+Per the Center for Disease Control (CDC), 4,500,000 dog bites occur each year.
 One out of 5 of these bites become infected.
-Many of them are bites to children, particularly to children’s faces.
-Many of us personally know someone with a scar on their face from being bit by a dog as a child.
+Unfortunately, many of these cases involved children.

-Most states have laws that make dog owners automatically responsible when their dog bites another person.
+Most US states instituted laws that make dog owners automatically responsible when their dogs bite another person.
 These laws are called “strict liability.”
-Utah is a strict liability state that imposes that the person bitten by a dog does not have to show that the dog owner did anything wrong.
-The injured person does not have to prove that the dog was vicious or had a history of biting people, only that the dog bit him.
+Utah is a strict liability state.
+Under the strict liability rule, a person bitten by a dog does not have to show that the dog owner did anything wrong.
+The injured person does not also have to prove that the dog was vicious or had a history of biting people, only that the dog bit him.

-Utah has a strict liability statute for dog bites.
-In other words, if you are bit by a dog in Utah, the owner must pay your damages, even if the owner took reasonable precautions to keep the dog from biting others.
+In other words, if a dog in Utah bites you, the owner must pay your damages, even if the owner took reasonable precautions to keep the dog from biting others.
 Dogs are unpredictable, and even if the dog owner uses the utmost care, the dog may still bite another person.
 Consequently, lawmakers have decided to put the burden on the dog owner when someone gets bitten.

-If you have suffered injuries from a dog attack in Utah, contact Parker & McConkie to speak with a Utah dog bite attorney for a free consultation.
+If you have sustained injuries from a canine attack in Utah, contact Parker & McConkie to speak with a Utah dog bite attorney for a free consultation.
 Reach us at (801) 845-0440 for a free case evaluation.

-Hiring a skilled and experienced Utah dog bite lawyer may be the best approach to get the most money for your dog bite lawsuit.
+Hiring a skilled and experienced Utah dog attack lawyer may be the best approach to get the most money for your dog bite claim.
 Trying to settle your claim on your own may provide some insurance companies with a competitive advantage during your time of need.
-So don’t accept less than your dog bite injury case is worth from the insurance providers.
-Contact Parker & McConkie’s Utah Dog Bite Attorneys and ensure that they are dependable as required by Utah law.
-Here’s how we can help you:
+So don’t accept less than your dog bite injury case’s worth.

 1. Look into the incident

-Our Utah Dog Bite attorney will look into your accident.
-They accomplish this by obtaining a copy of your accident’s police report, reviewing any videos or photographs taken at the scene, and contacting any relevant witnesses.
+Our Utah dog bite attorney will look into your accident.
+They accomplish this by obtaining a copy of the accident’s police report, reviewing any videos or photographs taken at the scene, and contacting any relevant witnesses.

 2. Create a claim

-After your recovery from a dog bite incident, our legal team will prepare a detailed medical record of your injuries as quickly as feasible.
-This is a time-consuming process, so patience is key!
+After your recovery from a dog bite incident, our legal team will prepare a detailed medical record of your injuries.
+This is a time-consuming process, so patience is vital!

 3. Come to an agreement

-After you have recovered from your injuries and we have gathered your medical records, our dog bite lawyers will write a demand letter to the at-fault party’s insurance company.
+After you have been treated for your physical injuries and we have gathered your medical records, our dog bite lawyers will write a demand letter to the at-fault party’s insurance company.
 Following that, the negotiation process begins.
 If negotiation fails, we’ll have the option to file a dog bite lawsuit.

 4. Take your case to court, if necessary

 Usually, a dog bite happens when you least expect it.
-Our Utah dog bite injury lawyer has some suggestions for what you should do immediately following a dog bite incident in Utah:
+Our Utah dog bite injury lawyer has some suggestions as to what you should do immediately after a dog bite incident in Utah:

 A dog bite might result in serious medical complications.
 You should call an ambulance or proceed to the nearest emergency room facility as soon as possible.
-Any delay in medical treatment for the accident could result in a life-threatening infection or complicate your healing.
+Any delay in medical treatment could result in a life-threatening infection or complicate your healing.

-Obtain the dog owner’s name, address, and contact information if at all possible.
-The dog’s owner could be held legally liable for your injuries and other losses.
+Obtain the dog owner’s name, address, and contact information if possible.
+The owner can be held legally liable for your injuries and other losses.
 You should also take note of the dog’s breed.

 Dog attacks should be reported to the local authorities as soon as possible.

-After a dog bite accident, you should either take images of your injuries or have someone you trust to take pictures of them for you.
-Take periodic images of your injuries as they heal and your healing.
+After a dog bite accident, you should either take images of your injuries or have someone you trust to take pictures of them.
+Take periodic images of your injuries as they heal.

-Keeping documented photographs of your recovery process, as well as doctor notes, appointments, therapies, and the time it takes for you to recover from your wound, can all be helpful evidence in a dog bite lawsuit.
+Keeping documented photographs of your recovery process, doctor notes, appointments, therapies, and the time you took to recover from your injuries can all be helpful evidence in a dog bite lawsuit.

 An experienced and dedicated Utah dog bite injury lawyer can explain your legal rights.
-You should refrain from speaking with a representative from the dog owner’s insurance provider without a dog bite attorney on your side.
-They may offer you a lowballed settlement.
+You should refrain from speaking with the dog owner’s insurance provider representative without a dog bite attorney on your side.
+They may tempt you to accept a lowballed settlement.

 In Utah, a dog attack victim may be entitled to compensation under a particular dog bite statute as well as doctrines of negligence, negligence per se, scienter, & intentional tort.
 The dog bite laws hold dog owners and keepers accountable for all injuries caused by their dogs, except for police dogs.